LogtalkDotOrg/logtalk3/library/edcg/NOTES.md

 `edcg`
 ======

-This library provides a Logtalk port of the Peter Van Roy's extended DCG implementation.
+This library provides a Logtalk port of Peter Van Roy's extended DCG implementation.
 For full documentation on EDCGs, see:

 https://www.info.ucl.ac.be/~pvr/edcg.html